 About Asset Download Counts

 Nexus Repository 3.3.0 introduced a feature that started to record download counts for repository assets.
-It has been decided that as part of Nexus Repository release 3.15.0 the feature is disabled for all upgraded and new installs.
+As part of Nexus Repository release 3.15.0 the feature was disabled for all upgraded and new installs.
+The feature was removed entirely in the 3.16.0 release.

 The feature stored counts per unique asset requested during 1hr periods in memory, before writing the counts to a database.

 Count data contributes to the graphs for the optional repository health check feature.
 The daily aggregate count over 30 days is visible on the asset information panel.

 During the life of this feature, it has been observed that tracking asset download counts lead to performance issues affecting other non-related and more critical features.
 Given enough unique asset requests in a short period of time, a large amount of memory can be consumed tracking these counts.
 The memory consumption may in some cases lead to OutOfMemoryError of the Nexus Repository JVM and contribute to server instability.
 Request processing and server throughput may appear to slow under high memory use and cause more frequent and longer garbage collection pauses.

 The asset download count feature can be disabled by setting a system property to disable recording download asset counts.

 - Edit <data-dir>/etc/nexus.properties

 - Add a new line at the end of that file that looks like this:

 - Restart Nexus Repository 3 for the property change to take effect.

 Note: Disabling asset downloads via this property only fully works in Nexus Repository Manager 3.9.0 or newer.